simonlabcode/bam2bakR/README.md

 * `fragment_size`: For parallel processing, bam files will be split up into temporary files with `fragment_size` reads in each.
 The default value for this is what was used for testing with a downsampled .bam file, and thus is likely a bit small for typicaly analyses.
 A value of around (total # of reads)/(cpus) should work more generally.
 For example, if you have on average 20 million mapped reads in your bam files and will be running this with 20 cores, `fragment_size` should be around 1 million.
 * `mut_tracks`: the type of mutation (e.g., T-to-C mutations) that you are most interested in.
 If T-to-C, then `mut_tracks` should be TC.
 If G-to-A, then `mut_tracks` should be GA.
 If both, then `mut_tracks` should be "TC,GA".
 * `minqual`: Minimum base quality to call it a mutation.
 I wouldn't usually worry about editing this.
 * `keepcols`: Names of columns to keep in cB.csv output file.
-I wouldn't usually worry about editing this.
+See Output for details of columns you can keep.

 Edit the values in the config file as necessary and move on to the last step.

 ### Run it!<a name="run"></a>